chuckmitchell/mobile-hybrid-apps-confs/README.md

 # mobile-hybrid-apps-confs

-An open source community-curated list of mobile hybrid apps conferences around the world for mobile developers who like to write once deploy everywhere.
+An open source community-curated list of mobile hybrid apps conferences around the world for mobile developers who like to write once deploy everywhere. #reactNative #flutter #ionic #nativeScript #xamarin

 Adding a conference
 -------------------